The Wrapbook Team

 There are, however, minor exceptions.
 For example, the hiring organization may set some hours, because of access restrictions.
 Yet, it still may not direct the worker in how the work is to be performed.

-However, painters hired to paint the inside of a bank would still be independent contractors.
+Additionally, painters hired to paint the inside of a bank would still be independent contractors.
 Even though they are performing their work at the employer’s office, their work is still unusual compared to the bank’s trade.

 ABC Test vs. Common Law

-But the way regulations are worded, it’s possible for a worker to be an independent contractor under Common Law and an employee under the ABC Test.
+By the way regulations are worded, it’s possible for a worker to be an independent contractor under Common Law and an employee under the ABC Test.

 State / Territory Worker Classification Test